Anna Faris: Breakthrough with Scary Movie (2000–2006)

-In 2004, Faris debuted on the last season of the sitcom Friends in the recurring role of Erica, the mother whose twin babies are adopted by Chandler and Monica; and in the summer that year, she filmed a small part in Ang Lee's drama Brokeback Mountain (2005).
+In 2004, Faris debuted on the last season of the sitcom Friends in the recurring role of Erica, the mother whose twin babies are adopted by Chandler (Matthew Perry) and Monica (Courteney Cox); and in the summer that year, she filmed a small part in Ang Lee's drama Brokeback Mountain (2005).
 As her character had just "one scene in the movie," she only spent two days on set in Calgary.
 For the film, Faris, along with her co-stars, received a Screen Actors Guild Award nomination for Outstanding Performance by a Cast in a Motion Picture.

 Faris starred in the 2005 comedies Waiting... and Just Friends, both alongside Ryan Reynolds.
 Waiting... was an independent production about restaurant employees who collectively stave off boredom and adulthood with their antics.
 Budgeted at US$3 million, it made US$18.6 million, but a View London reviewer, remarking that the director had "assembled a decent comic cast," felt that "he gives them practically nothing to do.
 Reynolds and [...]
 Faris were hilarious together in Just Friends, so it's a shame that their talents are so wasted here."
 In Just Friends, Faris portrayed Samantha James, an emerging, self-obsessed pop singer landing in New Jersey with a formerly overweight nerd (played by co-star Reynolds), now a successful record producer.
 It grossed US$50.9 million around the globe, and earned Faris nominations for an MTV Movie Award and two Teen Choice Awards.

-Faris played Cindy Campbell for the fourth and final time in Scary Movie 4, which premiered on April 14, 2006.
-It was intended as the final chapter in the franchise, but a fifth feature was released on April 12, 2013; Faris did not return to appear in it.
+Faris played Cindy Campbell for the fourth time in Scary Movie 4, which premiered on April 14, 2006.
 In 2006, she also appeared opposite Uma Thurman and Luke Wilson in Ivan Reitman's romantic comedy My Super Ex-Girlfriend, playing Hannah, the co-worker of a man (Wilson) dating a neurotic and aggressive superhero (Thurman).
 While critical response was mixed, it made US$61 million worldwide, and Faris and Thurman both got MTV Movie Award nominations for Best Fight.

 Continued comedic roles (2007–2012)

 In Gregg Araki's independent stoner comedy Smiley Face (2007), Faris starred as Jane F, a young woman who has a series of misadventures after eating a large number of cupcakes laced with cannabis.
 It premiered at the Sundance Film Festival and received a limited theatrical release in Los Angeles.
 Reviews were largely positive; according to the film-critics aggregate site Rotten Tomatoes, writers agreed that her "bright performance and Gregg Araki's sharp direction" made the film "more than [the] average stoner comedy."
 It earned her the "Stonette of the Year" prize at High Times magazine's Stony Awards.
+Most critics agree that it remains one of her best films.